realworldocaml/book/en/02-guided-tour.md

 Total: 100.5
 ```

-More work is needed to make a really usable command-line programming,
+More work is needed to make a really usable command-line program,
 including a proper command-line parsing interface and better error
-handling.
+handling, all of which is covered in [xref](#command-line-parsing).

 ## Where to go from here